joshua-smith98/joshua-smith98.github.io/index.md

 ---
 layout: default
-title: Smith & Toohey
+title: About Us
 ---
-Content
+About Us (Content Here)